 Options: This offers you nine small functions.
 And you can choose backup image creation mode, specify file size, select compression level, add a comment to a backup, etc.

 Step 5: Finally, begin the backup operation by clicking Back up Now button.
-And then, you can view the backup process in Manage page.
+And then, you can view the backup process in the Manage page.

-Guide on Disk Cloning
+Guide to Disk Cloning

 In addition, MiniTool ShadowMaker offers you another method to back up Windows operating system that is disk cloning.
 By this way, you can transfer all contents on your system disk to another hard disk so that your computer boots up from the target disk in case of system corruption.